cyriacus73/grad_quad_nn/README.md

 * Keeps neuron outputs in a stable range
 * Stops the sigmoid from getting stuck at 0 or 1
-* Lets us use smaller weights that train better
+* Lets me use smaller weights that train better

 Note: The sigmoid's input range (-8 to +8) is separate from this scaling.
 Different concerns.